apache/druid/docs/tutorials/tutorial-unnest-datasource.md

 ## Load data with nested values

 You can load this data by running a query for SQL-based ingestion or submitting a JSON-based ingestion spec.
-The example loads data into a table named `nested_data`
+The example loads data into a table named `nested_data`:

 <!--DOCUSAURUS_CODE_TABS-->